christinadebruynkops/GLORYx/README.md

 # Fame2

-This is *fame2*.
-It attempts to predict sites of metabolism for supplied chemical compounds.
+This is *fame2*, a program which attempts to predict sites of metabolism for supplied chemical compounds.
 It includes extra trees models for regioselectivity prediction of some cytochrome P450 isoforms.

 ## Usage